JacobKnyspel/personal-website/content/post/boring-movies-are-better/index.md

 {{< spoiler text="Click to view output" >}}
 {{< /spoiler >}}

 Like our original scatterplot, this fitted vs residual plot is clearly fan-shaped, which is indicative of heteroskedasdicity and suggests that we are not fulfilling the statistical assumptions of OLS estimation.
-But if this is the case, then we might wonder how OLS estimation still managed to give us results, and statistically significant results at that?
+But if this is the case, we might wonder how OLS estimation still managed to give us results, and statistically significant results at that?

-Well, this speaks to an unfortunate truth about much of statistics - just because we are able to produce a statistically significant result using a particular method does not mean that that method is the best method to use, or even a correct method to use.
+Well, this speaks to an unfortunate truth about much of statistics — just because we are able to produce a statistically significant result using a particular method does not mean that that method is the best method to use, or even a correct method to use.
 In other words, *R* doesn't know whether we are fulfilling the assumptions of the methods we use.
 That is *our* responsibility to ensure.

 {{< math >}}
 $$\beta = \frac{\sum_{i=1}^{n}{w_i\left(x_i-{\bar{x}}_w\right)\left(y_i-{\bar{y}}_w\right)}}{\sum_{i=1}^{n}{w_i\left(x_i-{\bar{x}}_w\right)^2}}$$